DokuSan00/IoT-Final-Project/README.md

-[!NOTE] GPIO isn't supported on Windows, so don't forget to "comment out" all GPIO codes before run [!NOTE] Working on window, is only for working with web's appearance/styling
+## GPIO isn't supported on Windows, so don't forget to "comment out" all GPIO codes before run
+## Working on window, is only for working with web's appearance/styling

 # To install Flask on Windows, you need Python: